HakuryuuDom/HPpotter/README.md

 ## Fork by Haku
-requires command and tera-game-state
+requires Caali's Proxy:

 # HP-potter
-A tera-proxy module that automatically uses a Prime Recovery Potable when below 33% HP.
+A tera-proxy module that automatically uses a Prime Recovery Potable when below 10% HP.
 Only uses items when you are alive and in combat.

 ## Usage